How to read forex charts

 Incorporating a technical analysis tools into your charts

 As you grow more comfortable reading and examining the charts you will learn how to add other tools such as a technical analysis to measure the rate of market volatility and changes in value.
-These technical indicators can assist you in clarifying the exact market information that could be missed with some stocks or currencies that are commonly labelled as ‘oversold’ or ‘overbought’.
+These technical indicators available on Metatrader 4 and Metatrader 5 platforms can assist you in clarifying the exact market information that could be missed with some stocks or currencies that are commonly labelled as ‘oversold’ or ‘overbought’.

-In essence, technical indicators incorporated into your live charts like volume indicators, trend lines, Fibonacci levels, stochastic oscillators etc., can block out the market noise, forming a better picture of the markets and trends that lie ahead.
+In essence, technical indicators incorporated into your live charts like volume indicators, moving averages, MACD, trend lines, Fibonacci levels, stochastic oscillators etc., can block out the market noise, forming a better picture of the markets and trends that lie ahead.

 Join AvaTrade today, and become the trader that you were meant to be.
 Learn and empower yourself to trade with confidence.